visitkarma/visitkarma.github.io/content/post/dusit-feydhoo-maldives.md

 4. **Cocoon** – Casual dining perfect for lighter meals.
 5. **Bo Chinese** – Elegant Chinese dishes in a refined setting.

 The all-inclusive package made it easy to sample all the options, each offering exceptional service and quality.
+This is nothign like Caribbean all-inclusive resort meals - these a high-end dining and service.

 ## Activities & Experiences